Student-Team-Projects/Assistant/README.md

 ## Installation

-If you have ollama already installed, it is recommended to install manually, because this project assumes you don't have it.
+If you have ollama already installed, it is recommended to install it manually.

 Clone the repository and enter *AssistantPython* directory.